dubiacc/website/articles/en/infiltration/index.md

 The Catholic Church's greatest crisis emerged not from persecution but from within, as Masonic forces executed a centuries-long plan to subvert her teachings and structures.

-# Timeline of the Infiltration of the Vatican
+# The Infiltration of the Vatican

 The Catholic Church has always faced external enemies, but her most devastating wounds came from those who, like Judas, betrayed